benallen-dev/benallen-dot-dev/content/_index.md

 > The people who still think it's OK are just assholes.
 {class="[& p:last-child]:underline"}

+By the way I use the term "engineer" and "developer" interchangeably because it doesn't matter.

 This project has a few ground rules to make it interesting:

 - The website is static for maximum performance